 Where can I find the school calendar?

-You can find the WCCUSD calendar here: http://www.wccusd.net/Page/581.
-Additionally, the PTA publishes a Madera calendar on our website in late August, which will have all school-specific events.
+You can find the WCCUSD calendar here: http://www.wccusd.net/site/Default.aspx?PageID=613.
+Additionally, the PTA publishes a Madera calendar with all school-specific events, which can be found on our website: https://maderaschool.org/calendar/.

 What types of school supplies do children need?

-Madera’s PTA funding efforts ensure that the lower grades, including kindergarten, are fully stocked for classroom work from day one.
+Madera’s MEF funding efforts ensure that the lower grades, including kindergarten, are fully stocked for classroom work from day one.
 If there is anything else needed, your child’s teacher will let you know.

 You should provide your child with a bag or backpack that is large enough to hold his/her take-home blue folder and snack/lunch bag.